joseph-flinn/site/frontend/posts/retro-success-non-prod-launch.md

 to be configured, and then immortalizing it in code so that it would not have to be reverse engineered again.

-Finally after many long months of building out infrastructure, building out deploy pipelines for the environment--something that also had not existed in production--and having the QA team verify that it was working as expected and something was not missed, we launched the environment.
+Finally, after many long months of building out infrastructure, building out deploy pipelines for the environment--something that also had not existed in production--and having the QA team verify that it was working as expected and something was not missed, we launched the environment.